 Genetic Testing After Miscarriage: Providing Insight and Hope

 Experiencing one miscarriage can cause a range of emotions.
 A miscarriage can take a physical toll on the body in addition to the emotional experience.
-To then endure more than one pregnancy loss can create additional concern and frustration.
-According to the American Society of Reproductive Medicine (ASRM), if you’ve had more than two pregnancy losses, you should seek the guidance of a reproductive endocrinologist.
+Then to endure more than one pregnancy loss can create additional concern and frustration.
+According to the American Society for Reproductive Medicine (ASRM), if you’ve had more than two pregnancy losses, you should seek the guidance of a reproductive endocrinologist.
 Speaking with a doctor about possible causes and whether they recommend genetic testing after miscarriage could provide insight, options and hope into your family building goals.